1.0 Stevens House Style

 Stevens has many acronyms that are used internally; however, these acronyms are unfamiliar to external audiences and should be avoided.
 A few universally recognized abbreviations are required in some circumstances (e.g., laser or sonar); others are acceptable depending on context (e.g., NASA, NCAA), but do not use acronyms or abbreviations that the reader would not quickly recognize.

-• Her work with the School of Systems and Enterprises (SSE) has been recognized by the U.S. Department of Defense.
-All other references thereafter can be the acronym only (SSE)
+Her work with the Charles V. Schaefer, Jr. School of Engineering and Science (SES) has been recognized by the U.S. Department of Defense.

 1.4 Attribution and Class Year